dsernst/vlc-sync/README.md

 ## Setup instructions

 - [ ] 1.
 Git clone this repo down to both computers.
 - [ ] 2.
+Duplicate the `.env.local.TEMPLATE` file into `.env.local` (dropping `.TEMPLATE`).
-Turn on VLC HTTP Interface, set the password (see Step 2 below), and update the variable in script.ts.
+- [ ] 3.
+Turn on VLC HTTP Interface, set the password (see Step 2 below), and update `VLC_PASSWORD` in your `.env.local`.
 Probably need to restart VLC after turning the HTTP interface on for the first time.
-- [ ] 3.
-Get the two devices local IP address (Wifi settings in Mac menu bar -> "Wifi Settings" -> Details, scroll to bottom), then set it for `own` and `other` vars in `script.ts`.
 - [ ] 4.
-Make sure you have `bun` installed to run the script.
+Make sure you have `bun` installed to run the script. (https://bun.sh)
 - [ ] 5.
 Install the js dependencies with `bun install`.
 - [ ] 6.
+Get the other device's local IP address — own device's IP prints to the console whenever the script starts — then set it to `OTHER_IP` in `.env.local`.
+- [ ] 7.
 Start the script with `bun run script.ts`.

+* Another way to get device's local IP on Macs: Wifi settings in Mac menu bar -> "Wifi Settings" -> Details, scroll to bottom.

 ## Supported commands:

 - `spacebar` - pause both
 - `right arrow` - jump fwd 10 sec
 - `left arrow` - jump back 10 sec
-- `` ` `` (backtick) - sync your local video's playtime from the other computer's
+- `` ` `` (backtick) - sync your local video's playtime to match the other computer's
 - `~` (backtick + shift) - push your local video's playtime to the other computer

 ## How this Works

-You can create a Node.js script to listen for keyboard events and send commands to VLC on both laptops.
+This is a node script to listen for keyboard events and send commands to VLC on both laptops.

 VLC Media Player includes a feature called VLC HTTP interface, which can be used to control VLC remotely.
 This interface allows you to send commands to VLC via HTTP requests, making it possible to play, pause, seek, and perform other actions from a remote application or script.

-Here's a high-level overview of how you can set up a custom synchronization solution:
+Here's a high-level overview of this synchronization solution:

 ### Step 1: Enable the HTTP Interface in VLC